-- To make a connection, highlight the device driver name(s) for the selected object, click on Add, and OK. - To remove a connection, highlight the device driver name(s) for the selected object, click on Remove, and OK.
+- To make a connection, highlight the device driver name(s) for the selected object, click Add, and then OK. - To remove a connection, highlight the device driver name(s) for the selected object, click Remove, and then OK.

-Active Connections: A list of all connections which have already been established between this and other objects.
+Active Connections: A list of all connections that have already been established between this and other objects.

 Possible Connections: A list of all objects to which this object can be connected.
-For robots, this list will also display all devices which are in physical reach of the robot, and all objects which can be connected by means of an RS232 cable.
+For robots, this list will also display all devices that are in physical reach of the robot (i.e., that are in the Work Volume of the robot), and all objects that can be connected by means of an RS232 cable.

 Possible Connections for Robots will also display all the ACL device drivers within the CIM cell, since robot controllers can communicate with any PC in the CIM cell.
 Normally, you should select only one ACL device driver per robot.
-Do not select ACL device drivers which are not intended for this robot.
+Do not select ACL device drivers that are not intended for this robot.